SWADE General Rules

 Followers and Sidekick (Changed)

-Leadership Edges in High-Tech Games
+Leadership Edges (Expanded)

 The concept of a "command radius" makes sense in low-tech games -- but not when you have radios, telepathy, or any other means of easily (no action required) remaining in constant contact with no delay or lag.
-For any setting in which this applies, Leadership edges apply to any teammate who (A) accepts you as their field commander, (B) you are in constant contact with, and (C) you have an unobstructed view of.
+For any setting in which this applies, Leadership edges apply to any subordinate who (A) accepts you as their field commander, (B) you are in constant contact with, and (C) you have an unobstructed view of.

 - The Command Presence edge removes that last requirement, allowing you to advise even an unseen subordinate.